Cjackett13/ai-search-lab/README.md

 What does this tell you about the value of heuristic information?

-- A* explored 98.7% fewer nodes than BFS while still finding the exact same 14-move solution.
+- A* explored 98.7% (1 - (77 / 5,961) ) fewer nodes (5,884 fewer nodes) than BFS while still finding the exact same 14-move solution.
   This shows that the Manhatten Distance heuristic doesn't sacrifice results, and it just avoids wasted exploration.
   <img width="919" height="668" alt="image" src="https://github.com/user-attachments/assets/14730b12-b8af-44c4-8338-8a6ab7ba25f2" />

-Something that surprised us was just how fast A* with heuristic really is.
-It beat out the other searched by a huge margin and it isnt the most complex thing to add.
+Something that surprised us was just how fast A* with heuristic really is .
+It beat out the other searched by a huge margin; it beat BFS by 15 ms making it 8.5 times faster and best Dijkstra by 200ms making it 101 times faster.
+All this while it not being the most complex thing to add.

 ### Prompt 4 - Empirical Comparison: Module B